128technology/docs/docs/ts_ap_duplicate_assets.md

 ## Symptoms

-An asset whose has a duplicate asset ID error can be seen from the conductor CLI using the `show assets` command with a provided asset-id.
+An asset that has a duplicate asset ID error can be seen from the conductor CLI using the `show assets` command with a provided asset-id.
 For example:
 ```
 admin@node1.conductor# show assets asset1
 Tue 2021-04-20 14:21:30 UTC